-For more guidance on portable extinguishers see Part 2, Section 3.1.
-For fixed firefighting installations, Part 2, Section 3.2 and other facilities (including those for firefighters) see Part 2, Section 3.3.
+For more guidance on portable extinguishers see Part 2, Section 3.1, for fixed firefighting installations, Part 2, Section 3.2 and other facilities (including those for firefighters) see Part 2, Section 3.3.

-Are the portable fire extinguishers or any fixed firefighting equipment provided suitable for controlling the risks identified?
+Checklist Are the extinguishers suitable for the purpose?
 Are there enough extinguishers sited throughout the premises at appropriate locations?
 Are the right types of extinguishers located close to the fire hazards and can users get to them without exposing themselves to risk?
 Are the extinguishers visible or does their position need indicating?
+Have you taken steps to prevent the misuse of extinguishers?
 Do you regularly check equipment provided to help maintain the escape routes?
-Do you carry out daily checks to ensure that there is clear access for fire engines? • Are those who test and maintain the equipment competent to do so? • Do you have the necessary procedures in place to maintain any facilities that have been provided for the safety of people in the building (or for the use of firefighters, such as access for fire engines and firefighting lifts)?
+Do you carry out daily checks to ensure that there is clear access for fire engines?
+Are those who test and maintain the equipment competent to do so?
+Do you have the necessary procedures in place to maintain any facilities that have been provided for the safety of people in the building (or for the use of firefighters, such as access for fire engines and firefighting lifts)?